getanewsletter/wp-get-a-newsletter/readme.txt

 1. Install wordpress plugin
 2. Login to your account on https://app.getanewsletter.com
-3. Goto Contacts > API & Forms > API Tokens
+3. Go to My account > API > API Tokens
-4. Create API token
+4. Create a new API token
-5. Copy API token
+5. Copy the API token
-6. Goto Contacts > API & Forms > Forms & Links
+6. Go to Contacts > Forms
-7. Create a new subscription form
+7. Create a new subscription form(We only support embedded forms via the plugin for now)
 8. Open wordpress settings and goto getanewsletter plugin
 9. Paste API token and fill out required information
 10. Add subscribe widget, goto Layout > widgets and look for a widget called get a newsletter

 == Changelog ==

+= 3.0.4 =
+Updated documentation and tested on latest wordpress version

 = 3.0.3 =
 Fix for WP Site Health warning(Active PHP session detected)